The ambulatory division of Abington Equine Hospital has been open and seeing clients since August, 2016. AEH primarily services Central Pennsylvania.

 While living in Lexington, Dr. Back began working at Rood and Riddle Equine Hospital.
 He started off as a member of the barn maintenance crew and surgical recovery team, and over the next 13 years, he worked as a technician supervisor in the Intensive Care Unit as well as a reproductive ambulatory technician for Dr. Tom Riddle.
 Because of the knowledge and experience gained during his time at Rood and Riddle, Dr. Back developed a strong affinity for neonatal medicine and reproduction.

-After he and Dr. Radtke were married in 2008, they moved to Oxford, Pennsylvania for 1 year where he worked with Equine Veterinary Care- an ambulatory practice based at Fair Hill Training Center in Elkton, Maryland.
+In 2008, he moved to Oxford, Pennsylvania for 1 year where he worked with Equine Veterinary Care- an ambulatory practice based at Fair Hill Training Center in Elkton, Maryland.
 It was while working there that he developed an appreciation for high-end sport horse medicine.
-In 2009, Dr. Back and Dr. Radtke moved to Prince Edward Island, Canada, where they would spend the next 7 years.
+In 2009, Dr. Back moved to Prince Edward Island, Canada, where he would spent the next 7 years.
 During this time, Dr. Back began working for the equine ambulatory department of the veterinary college where a majority of his time was spent with Standardbred racehorses.

 Over the years, he developed a love and appreciation for the temperament of this breed.
 From these animals, he learned a great deal about equine dentistry and sport horse medicine.
 Dr. Back earned his degree in veterinary medicine from the Atlantic Veterinary College where he received awards in equine reproduction, medicine and surgery, ambulatory care, and was the recipient of the American Association of Equine Practitioner’s Winner Circle Scholarship.
 After graduation, he stayed with the College and completed a one-year ambulatory and theriogenology (equine reproduction) internship under the guidance of board certified specialists where he was able to focus on and expand upon his love of equine reproduction, dentistry, lameness, and wellness.